francoism90/auto-encode/README.md

 As a bonus we'll also create a screenshot and a thumbnail for you.

 # Features
-* Auto. extract (in-built) subtitles of video files (with language code)
-* Encode with ffmpeg, optimized for web (preset: ultrafast, tune: zerolatency, faststart)
+* Encode with ffmpeg, optimized for web (faststart)
-* Burn-in (extracted) subtitles-files into the video
+* Auto extract subtitles and burn-in the subtitle matching prefered locale
-* Create a screenshot and thumbnail of the (encoded) video
+* Create a screenshot and thumbnail of the encoded video
-* Validate if encoding has been successfully done
+* Validate if encoding has been successful
+* HW-Acceleration encoding (optimized for Intel GPU) with fallback to software encoding

+# Todo
+* Video/audio extract
+* '-map' selection

 # Readme
 ## Requirements